wild-kard/wild-kard/README.md

 Full Stack Developer with experience in Python, Javascript (React & Node.js), Wordpress (and PHP for plugins), HTML/CSS, Bitcoin and Liquid.
 Learning Elixir.

-I am currently doing freelance work in web design for ecommerce, primarily for companies that wish to implement customized and self hosted BTCPAY payment backends for self clearing and zero fee payments.

-If it involves Bitcoin I'm generally interested.

 Working on Arctica, a free and open source Bitcoin cold storage protocol.